SebastJava/LM-forums-signatures/README.md

 ![](sign-flat-2X.png)
 ### sign-flat
 The logo and the background bar get their colour values from the top-left edge of the gradient colour on the main website.

+The design is not too different, not too significant, thus not distracting and very professional.
 (Enlarged view)

 ------

 ![](sign-gray-2X.png)
 ### sign-gray
 The logo gets its colour values from the top-left edge of the gradient colour on the main website.
-And the background bar gets a pure neutral grey.
+And the background bar gets a grey color.
 The contrast is very good for the text.
 And here the logo stands out against the background bar.

+The design is not too different, not too significant, thus not distracting and very professional.
 (Enlarged view)

 ------